helm/charts/stable/redis/README.md

 ### 7.0.0
 In order to improve the performance in case of slave failure, we added persistence to the read-only slaves.
 That means that we moved from Deployment to StatefulSets.
 This should not affect upgrades from previous versions of the chart, as the deployments did not contain any persistence at all.

 This version also allows enabling Redis Sentinel containers inside of the Redis Pods (feature disabled by default).
 In case the master crashes, a new Redis node will be elected as master.
 In order to query the current master (no redis master service is exposed), you need to query first the Sentinel cluster.
-More information [in this section](#master-slave-with-sentinel).
+Find more information [in this section](#master-slave-with-sentinel).

 ## Upgrade